 When should I contact a workers’ compensation attorney?

-The Platt Law Firm has the experience and skill you need to be your advocate and partner through the recovery process.
-Contact us today.
+The Platt Law Firm has the light-duty worker’s comp experience and skill you need to be your advocate and partner through the recovery process.
+Contact us today for a free consultation about worker comp in Des Moines Urbandale, Iowa.